vartanovs/todo-list/README.md

 # To Do List Project
-A responsive to-do list web application built to keep track of a single list of tasks This project was written in JavaScript with jQuery, HTML and CSS
+A responsive To Do List web application built to keep track of a single list of tasks This project was written in JavaScript with jQuery, HTML and CSS

 ## How To Use